miguel456/php-ip-address-logger/README.md

 This simple script will log someone's IP address upon visiting a page, to your database. ~~Can be repurposed to log something else by changing a few variables.~~

+# Third party sources
+- I am using a 3rd party source for this project's web interface.
+I will be using either UserCake, UserFrosting or UserApplePie.
+As I currently don't have the necessary expertise with using sessions (I will eventually), I have to rely on someone else's user project to secure the web interface pages.
+- The license for such third pary apps is theirs and not mine.
+This project's license, GNU GPLv3, does not cover such projects.

 # Installation

 Simply drag and drop the scripts to the directory you want to log. ~~Rename from index.php to something else if you already have one, and then make something of yours point there.~~